 Presentations are given based on the appropriate grade level and are linked to the Alberta school curriculum (when applicable), integrating bird information into the sciences, social studies, and / or language arts topics.
 When curriculum is not a suitable guide (eg. not school-based), topics are chosen at the discretion of the group, but are also focused on birds, research, climate change and conservation – particularly on a local scale.
 Most presentations include information on how to protect birds in local communities and how to reduce contributions to climate change.

-In addition to the presentations, activities, such as sketching or crosswords are brought to enhance learning whenever possible.
-A live educational owl or falcon is brought to every event to further reinforce the material taught during educational presentations.
+In addition to the presentations, activities, such as sketching or crosswords are included to enhance learning whenever possible.
+A live educational bird of prey is brought to every event to further reinforce the material taught during educational presentations.